 This project was originally published in 2014 and recently updated in January 2019 with newer lyrics data and 75 additional artists, including Lil Uzi Vert, Lil Yachty, Migos, and 21 Savage.

-It compares the number of unique words used by some of the most famous artists in hip hop.
+It compares the number of unique words used by some of the most famous artists in hip hop (that is, an example of a quantitive view of lyricism, once proposed by Tahir Hemphill).
 I used each artist’s first 35,000 lyrics.
 This way, prolific artists, such as Jay-Z, can be compared to newer artists, such as Drake.

 # of Unique Words Used Within Artist’s First 35,000 Lyrics